emazv72/MigraDoc/README.md

-- This is ( almost ) the master branch with a some added features.
+# Fork with a some added features.

-# XML based alternative serialization and deserialization support
+## XML based serialization and deserialization

-This version add support to an alternative format for serialization based on XML.
+This version adds support to an alternative format for serialization based on XML.
 A sample MigraDoc/XML file can be found [here](https://raw.githubusercontent.com/emazv72/MigraDoc-samples/master/samples/xml/MigraDoc.xml)

-It can be used like this:
+Example usage:

 			MigraDoc.DocumentObjectModel.IO.Xml.DdlWriter.WriteToFile(document, "MigraDoc.xml");